-It was called the Gilded Age, a time when robber barons and their useless offspring built excessive tributes to their self-proclaimed awesomeness.
-Newport, Rhode Island is the epitome of this unbelievable excess, aptly dubbed Conspicuous Consumption.
+It was called the Gilded Age, a time when robber barons and their offspring built excessive tributes to their self-proclaimed awesomeness.
+Newport, Rhode Island was the epitome of this unbelievable excess, aptly dubbed Conspicuous Consumption.

 Many of these cottages have become white elephants as family fortunes dwindled or heirs finally came to their senses and are now kept up by historical societies, available for touring by the public -- and to be mocked by The GypsyNesters!

 <--This fountain has water coming out of WHAAAT?!
 Just one of many examples of odd art we saw!